Biological Sciences Graduate Admissions

 - GPA of 3.2 or better in most recent degree program.

-- Graduate Record Examination (GRE) required with score of 50 percent or better in all three portions of the GRE.
+- (Waived for 2022 admissions.)
+Graduate Record Examination (GRE) required with score of 50 percent or better in all three portions of the GRE.
 The code for Ohio University is 1593.

 - Three letters of recommendation.